 Project Description: This is a multi-year program designed to provide for the upgrading, expansion and replacement of existing traffic signal and roadway lighting facilities.
-Tasks include the replacement/upgrades of existing equipment (such as traffic signal and lighting systems controls), installation of new signals and flashers where they are justified, and the expansion of the County's computerized traffic control systems (for improved highway signal system performance).
+Tasks include the replacement/upgrades of existing equipment (such as traffic signal and lighting systems controls), installation of new signals and flashers where they are justified, the expansion of the County's computerized traffic control systems, and the installation of Intelligent Transportation Systems (for improved highway signal system performance).